toddmoy/old-toddmoy.com/source/quotes.md

  There is only one way to avoid criticism: Do nothing, say nothing, and be nothing.
  -Aristotle

  To dare is to lose one's footing momentarily.
 To not dare is to lose oneself.
  -Soren Kierkegaard

+Some people die at 25 and aren't buried until 75.
+- Benjamin Franklin